-For the period ended the 31st December 2021, the Company's General Insurance business was wholly made up of an intra Group reinsurance quota share arrangement with its subsidiary, Africa Specialty Risks Reinsurer ("the subsidiary"), a company domiciled in Mauritius.
+For the year ended the 31st December 2022, the Company's General Insurance business was made up of various Treaty quota share arrangements and binder agreements entered into with external global Insurance companies.

-For the period ended the 31st December 2021, the subsidiary's General Insurance business was wholly made up of two Treaty quota share contracts entered into with Peak Reinsurance Company Limited.
+For the year ended the 31st December 2022, Africa Specialty Risks Reinsurer's ("the subsidiary") General Insurance business was wholly made up of an intra Group reinsurance quota share arrangement with the Company.
+The subsidiary is a company domiciled in Mauritius.